Skip to content

 Common Law Vs Marriage: What is the difference in BC?

 Marriage is a union between two people who are legally wed to each other, while the term “common law” refers to two unmarried individuals who live together as a couple.
-Some common law couples might be unaware that under certain circumstances, the law may deem them spouse and partner respectively—even though they haven’t gone through a legal marriage ceremony.
+Some common law couples might be unaware that under certain circumstances, the law may deem them spouse and partner, even though they haven’t undergone a legal marriage ceremony.
 The specific BC legislation surrounding this topic is explored below.

 If your common-law relationship ends in British Columbia, the same rules that apply to divorcing married couples will apply to you and your former spouse regarding property division, parenting arrangements, child support payments, and spousal support.